vcoda/magma/README.md

 While it is legal to create buffers and images without custom memory allocator, it is highly encouraging to provide host and device memory allocators during resource creation.
-Keep in mind that there is an implementation-dependent limit of memory allocations reported by VkPhysicalDeviceLimits::maxMemoryAllocationCount, so per-object allocation approach suitable only for a small graphics applications.
+Keep in mind that there is an implementation-dependent limit of a number of memory allocations reported by VkPhysicalDeviceLimits::maxMemoryAllocationCount, so per-object allocation approach suitable only for a small graphics applications.
 Custom allocator allows sub-allocations from larger memory chunks and reduces memory fragmentation in dynamic scenarios.
-Magma provides IDeviceMemoryAllocator interface that allows you to implement your own allocator or use a default one which is written on top of [Vulkan Memory Allocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator).
+Magma provides IDeviceMemoryAllocator interface that allows you to implement your own allocator or you can use a default one which is written on top of [Vulkan Memory Allocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator).
 Usually "allocator" parameter is the first among default parameters passed in the constructor which simplifies construction expressions.

 ## Features